 A: It is a common misconception that one will see an entire prairie of six feet tall grasses blowing in the wind at any time of the year.
-In the spring the grasses will not have reached their full height; they are just beginning to grow.
+In the spring the grasses are just beginning to grow.
 It takes nature an entire season to grow the prairie grasses.
 Think of "tall in the fall".
 The tallest grasses grow in the bottomland areas where water is more readily available and the soils are deeper.
 The grasses on the prairie uplands will generally grow between three and five feet high.

 Q: Why is the preserve developing so slowly?

 A: As stated before, anything worth doing is worth doing well.
 The preserve is a developing park and this development is part of the excitement.
-Each year new and varied interpretive programs, special events, out-reach programs, and educational opportunities are taking place.
+Each year new and varied interpretive programs, special events, out-reach programs, and educational opportunities take place.
 Planning for the entire development is vital, because one activity will effect another both positively and negatively.
-For example it would not be wise to allow an activity that will be detrimental to the prairie or the cultural resources.
+For example, it would be unwise to allow an activity which is detrimental to the prairie or the cultural resources.
 For this reason, sometimes it appears that the preserve is developing slowly.
 Planning for preservation and education is very important, because once resources are damaged it is too late.
 Growing at a slower pace allows managers to make wise decisions without harming the resources.